bogdan-andrei-pitarca/CinemaDatabase/README.md

 # Description 📖

 This database is designed to manage a wide range of cinema-related operations.
 With a focus on *data integrity*, *performance* and *usability*, **Cinema** boasts **optimized queries** and a **well-structured relational model** that seamlessly connects *movies*, *screenings*, *actors*, *directors*, *castings* and more.

+# Features 🪄

+The focus of each assignment is to introduce new and expanding SQL functionalities, thus progressively building a more powerful and versatile cinema database.